A fast and smooth security check: Prepare for security

 I heard that you can leave your laptop and liquids in your hand baggage at Schiphol – is that true?

-No, that’s not true right now.
-We are currently in the process of replacing the traditional X-ray machines in our security areas with innovative CT-scans.
-However, these are not yet available everywhere at Schiphol.
-In most cases, security will simply require you to take your laptop and bag of liquids out of your hand baggage, so please prepare by having them ready at the top of your bag.
+This is partially true.
+We are in the process of replacing the traditional X-ray machines in our security area with innovative CT-scans.
+However, they are not yet available everywhere at Schiphol.
+Security checks for flights to Schengen countries still use the regular X-ray machines, so you will still be required to take your laptop and bag of liquids out of your hand baggage.

 Prepare for your flight